 Georgians are big on cultural and religious celebrations when towns come alive with festivities and activities.
-Georgia’s rich traditions are manifested in festivals that commemorate national unity and other milestones in history (such as Victory Day), along with other secular holidays that are lovingly observed by high-spirited locals.
+Georgia’s rich traditions are manifested in festivals that commemorate national unity and other milestones in history (such as Victory Day), along with other secular Georgia (Caucasus) holidays that are lovingly observed by high-spirited locals.

 New Year’s Day